medcalfkristine/Fluorescence-Microscopy-Image-Acquisition-Analysis/README.md

-Fluorescence microscopy, a widely utilized method for visualizing cellular structures, faces a challenge in maintaining consistent image quality due to the absence of a standardized statistical guideline.
-Denoising algorithms have been created to overcome the obstacles of setting  image aquisition parameters to produce high quality images without generating phototoxicity.
-However, these tools have not been thoroughly tested for their effeciency.
-The following programs are part of a research project that aims to test a denoising AI algorithm and determine an appropiate general guideline for the aquisition of high quality fluorescence microscopy images.
+Fluorescence microscopy is a widely used technique for visualizing cellular structures, but it faces challenges in maintaining consistent image quality due to the lack of standardized statistical guidelines.
+To address this, various denoising algorithms have been developed to optimize image acquisition parameters, aiming to produce high-quality images while minimizing phototoxicity.
+However, the effectiveness of these tools has not been thoroughly evaluated.
+This research project focuses on testing a denoising AI algorithm and establishing appropriate general guidelines for acquiring high-quality fluorescence microscopy images.